 Alocasia zebrina

-Alocasia zebrina is flamboyant, tropical foliage plant, with an interesting and distinctive feature: this evergreen has a cool zebra-striped pattern on its stems, explaining its name.
-Alocasia zebrina is a true tropical stunner with large, arrow-shaped leaves.
-The leaves are deep green and have a showy, glossy texture.
-Alocasia is native to the tropical and temperate parts of South East Asia, where it grows as an herbaceous perennial in the shady, humid understorey layers of rainforests.
-Alocasia zebrina brings a true exotic vibe indoors, with its large leaves and its wild animal pattern.
-Alocasia zebrina is commonly known or Elephant’s ears.
-Evanthia has Alocasia zebrina starting material available all year round, as tissue culture young plants.
-Ask our team for the Alocasia cultivation manual for commercial production.
-Check out all Alocasias in the Evanthia range.
+Alocasia zebrina is a flamboyant tropical foliage plant with an interesting and distinctive feature: this green beauty has trendy zebra-patterned stems, which explains its name.
+Alocasia zebrina is a true tropical standout with large arrow-shaped leaves.
+The leaves are deep green and have a striking, glossy texture.
+Alocasia originates as an evergreen, herbaceous perennial from the tropical and temperate regions of Southeast Asia, where it grows in the shady, moist understory of rainforests.
+Alocasia zebrina brings a truly exotic atmosphere to the home, with large leaves and a wild animal-inspired pattern.
+Alocasia zebrina is also known as Elephant Ear and internationally as Elephant’s Ear.
+Evanthia has Alocasia zebrina starting material available year-round, as young plants from tissue culture.
+Ask our team for the Alocasia cultivation guide for commercial production.
+View all Alocasia varieties in the Evanthia assortment.

 Properties